laro/Cilia/3 Advanced/1 Parameter Passing.md

 ---
-permalink: /advanced/function-parameters/
+permalink: /advanced/parameter-passing/
 description: "Cilia parameter passing: in, inout, out, copy, move, forward.
 InParameterType, CopyParameterType, view types."
 ---

-# Function Parameter Passing Modes
+# Parameter Passing Modes

-Each function parameter in Cilia has a "parameter passing mode" that defines how its argument is passed and used — whether it is input-only, mutable, output, copied, or moved.
+Each parameter in Cilia has a "parameter passing mode" that defines how its argument is passed and used — whether it is input-only, mutable, output, copied, or moved.

 The basic idea is to have the most efficient/appropriate parameter passing as the default, and to give more the intent than the technical realization.